-41. The Chair of the AMAC (Minor Offence appeals) and the AMC (Major Offence appeals) shall have the same powers as the AMC to decide, in exceptional circumstances, that Mitigating Circumstances claims submitted in relation to an assessment where academic misconduct is found should be considered by the relevant Mitigating Circumstances Panel, and/or to bring evidence of mitigating circumstances to the attention of the Mitigating Circumstances Panel, in accordance with paragraphs 31 and 32 above.
+43. The Chair of the AMAC (in relation to Minor Offence appeals) and the AMC (in relation to Major Offence appeals) shall have the same powers as the AMC to decide, in exceptional circumstances, that Mitigating Circumstances claims submitted in relation to an assessment where academic misconduct is found should be considered by the relevant Mitigating Circumstances Panel, and/or to bring evidence of mitigating circumstances to the attention of the Mitigating Circumstances Panel, in accordance with paragraphs 31 and 32 above.
 However, students who raise mitigating circumstances as part of an appeal must demonstrate that they had good cause for not bringing them to the attention of the MAMC or AMC whose decision is the subject of the appeal.